katarinasotic/c01w24lab5/README.md

 ### Task #2: Fix test coverage

 The tests outlined have yet to be completed for proper coverage.
 You are responsible for completing the tests such that they check for an appropriate response from all endpoints.
-At the minimum, they should check for a `200` status when successful.
+At the minimum, they should all check for a `200` status when successful.
 Use `npm test` for running your tests locally.

 - You may have more than one `expect` matcher (or other types of matchers) to satisfy the condition(s) required by the test.
 - Remember each test is supposed to be independent.
 There should be no need to have information from one test affect another.
+- Most of these test cases allow for checking both the status and the right body response (e.g. `[number of notes] notes deleted.`).
+It is encouraged you cover this in your test cases too.
-- You may find that one of these tests actually showcases erroneous code present in our backend.
+- You may find that one of these tests actually highlights erroneous code present in our backend.
 You may fix it after finding it within this PR.

 ---